bbuchfink/diamond/README.rst

 ============ ===== ======= ===========
 Option       Short Default Description
 ============ ===== ======= ===========
---threads    -p    max     Number of CPU threads.
 --in                       Path to protein reference database file in FASTA format (may be gzip compressed).
 --db         -d            Path to DIAMOND database file.
---block-size -b    2       Block size in billions of sequence letters to be processed at a time.
 ============ ===== ======= ===========

 General & IO options